 11.3.
 Managing Multiple-Standby Servers

-In this section, I describe the way streaming replication works with multiple standby servers.
+This section describes how streaming replication works with multiple standby servers.

 11.3.1. sync_priority and sync_state